An Empirical Analysis of Machine Learning Model and Dataset Documentation, Supply Chain, and Licensing Challenges on Hugging Face: RQ : Documentation challenges encountered on Hugging Face

 \subsection{Inability to Access Metadata}

 Not all model metadata was accessible through the Hugging Face API.
 There were 7,258 model cards (0.95\%) that had to be scraped using a combination of Python's \texttt{requests} \cite{requests} and BeautifulSoup \cite{bs4} libraries.
-The most frequent challenge (\ie found in 99.4\% of the cases) resulted from gating based on the acceptance of terms and conditions (see \Cref{fig:gated}).
+The most frequent challenge, found in 99.4\% of these cases, resulted from gating based on the acceptance of terms and conditions (see \Cref{fig:gated}).
 This was particularly the case for models owned by or relying on models created by larger entities such as Google or Meta.
-Twenty-two models and their metadata were gated behind age restrictions imposed by the model owner\footnote{Throughout the paper, by "model owner", we refer to the entity that uploaded the model to Hugging Face.
+Twenty-two models and their metadata were gated behind age restrictions imposed by the model owner\footnote[1]{Throughout the paper, by "model owner", we refer to the entity that uploaded the model to Hugging Face.
 We make no claims as to whether that entity had the legal right to do so or if they are the original author/creator of the model.}, requiring a Hugging Face account to access.
 Accessing the full repository, and thus metadata, required logging in with a Hugging Face account and then, in most cases, providing an email address.
-This hurdle to even access the metadata for a model could potentially complicate the creation of fully automated analyzers and ML/AIBOM (Machine Learning/Artificial Intelligence Bill of Materials) generators for an ML supply chain.
+These hurdles to accessing the metadata for a model could potentially complicate the creation of fully automated analyzers and ML/AIBOM (Machine Learning/Artificial Intelligence Bill of Materials)~\cite{stalnaker2024boms, xia2023empirical, barclay2019towards, barclay2022providing} generators for an ML supply chain, which we believe should not rely on scraping potentially changing HTML content or on Selenium-based web-drivers for form completion and navigation.